owncast/owncast.github.io/content/releases/owncast-0.0.8.md

-WIP draft changelog + release notes.

 ---

-While 0.0.8 doesn't have a lot of user-facing changes, there's been a lot of behind the scenes changes to facilitate new features within chat.
+title: Owncast v0.0.8
+date: 2021-08-11
+description: "0.0.8 focuses on core chat updates to support things like user moderation."
+---

+Owncast v0.0.8 features a rewrite of the chat system to improve performance, stability, and user moderation along with changes intended to reduce unauthorized access to chat and its history.

 ## Chat updates

 ### Moderation

 While Owncast has had existing support for hiding chat messages, this new release is the first time you can ban an entire user from chat.
-By visiting the new Chat -> Users and seeing the list of currently connected chat users, you can press the "Ban" button to disconnect them from chat, hide all their messages, and ban that user from reconnecting.
+By visiting the new `Chat -> Users` admin page and seeing the list of currently connected chat users, you can press the "Ban" button to disconnect them from chat, hide all their messages, and ban that user from reconnecting.

 ### Disabling chat